mauforonda/garden/pages/The lifespan of a notebook.md

-title:: The lifespan of a notebook.
+title:: The lifespan of a notebook

 - I've been taking notes very regularly for more than a decade in multiple _very_ short-timed notebooks.
 The lifespan of a notebook consists of:
 	- I realize that I need to nurture some internal dialogue to think clearly.